Teacher Professional Learning Program 2018

 For everyone interested in local history.

 The Annual Professor Weston Bate Memorial Lecture takes place during History Week in the Victoria Theatre at Sovereign Hill.
 The lecture is in honour of the lasting contribution Professor Bate has made to the study of local history and its importance to Australia’s national story.
+This years lecture will be delivered by Professor Joy Damousi, Professor of History and ARC Laureate at University of Melbourne.
 Book early for this popular event.

 Gnarrwirring Ngitj Corroborree